graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

-## Conclusion
+## Closing

-What started out as a TDD problem to implement GOL has turned into a much simpler problem - implement the three methods contained within `Grid`.
+What started out as a TDD exercise to implement GOL has turned into a much simpler problem - implement the three methods contained within `Grid`.
 The remainder of the GOL solution is nothing more than an exercise in transcribing the algorithm from English into Java 8.

 I will not show how to TDD `Grid` as this is a relatively simple exercise.
 The code that accompanies this note has two implementations - one a set based implementation and the second a linked list styled implementation.
 Interestingly both of these implementations have the following characteristics: